sheldonhull/sheldonhull.hugo/content/notes/development/go/vscode-configuration.md

 ### Tparse

-While the testing extension is great, sometimes I just want to see a console summary.
+While the testing extension is great, sometimes you might want to see a console summary.
 This task uses [Tparse](https://github.com/mfridman/tparse) and provides a nicely formatted summary (including coverage numbers, cached tests, and more).

 Install tparse with: `go install github.com/mfridman/tparse@latest`.

-Run manually like this: `GOTESTS='slow' go test ./... -v -cover -json | tparse -all`
+To run manually: `GOTESTS='slow' go test ./... -v -cover -json | tparse -all`

 ```json
 {